-There are 4 or 5 holes provided in the clamp bracket to adjust the outboard motor trim angle.
+There are 4 or 5 holes provided in the clamp bracket and have an angle bracket to adjust the outboard motor trim angle.

 - 1. Stop the engine. - 2.
 Remove the trim rod from the clamp bracket while slightly tilting the outboard motor up.